Danilo Miranda

 Danilo Alejandro Miranda Araya (born 2 September 1977) is a Chilean former footballer who played as a midfielder.

 Career

 A product of O'Higgins youth system, Miranda made his debut in the 1996 season in the top division and stayed with them until 2003.
+As a member of the 1998 squad, he got promotion to the 1999 Primera División after being the runner-up in the 1998 Primera B alongside players such as Darío Gálvez, Alejandro Tobar, Mauricio Dinamarca, Iván Sepúlveda, among others.

 After, he played for Rangers de Talca (2004), Cobresal (2004–05), Ñublense (2006) and Malaysian side Kelantan (2007).

-At international level, he represented Chile at under-20 level in the 1992 South American Championship, making five appearances.
+At international level, he represented Chile at under-20 level in the 1997 South American Championship, making five appearances.

 Post-retirement

 Miranda went on playing football at amateur level for clubs such as República del Chile and Viejos Crack Santa Filomena from Rancagua, Chile.